Skip to content

 Node-Level Synchronization

-• Each DaemonSet pod runs a controller that watches the global-pull-secret
+• Each DaemonSet pod runs a controller that watches the secrets under kube-system namespace

 • When changes are detected, it updates /var/lib/kubelet/config.json on the node